 Dr. Collins discovered that women burned more fat than men, but more importantly, that those who were taking carbohydrates before working out burned up to 22 percent more fat.
 On the other hand, men burned less fat overall, but those who were given carbohydrates after exercising burned 8 percent more fat.

 The experiment confirmed the Belgium study findings — that men should eat after exercising to maximize fat-burning.
-But women need to eat before exercising and we need to wait for at least 90 minutes before eating again.
+But women need to eat before exercising, and we need to wait for at least 90 minutes before eating again.

 “Women’s bodies are programmed to burn fat to conserve carbohydrates,” Dr. Collins said.
 “Most fat-burning occurs in the three hours after they stop exercising.
-Eating up to an hour and a half after a workout can actually stop a woman’s body burning fat, he said.
-By eating, you’re forcing the body to use carbohydrates; you could be blunting the whole shift to fat-burning.”
+Eating up to an hour and a half after a workout can actually stop a woman’s body from burning fat,” he said.
+“By eating, you’re forcing the body to use carbohydrates; you could be blunting the whole shift to fat-burning.”